vladimir-kozyrev/github-pr-activity/README.md

 --------

 This project allows you to peer into which members of your team create the most pull requests within your organization.
-This is important infomration that shows a person's activity within organization and helps make data-driven decisions instead of thinking of someone's performance based on the gut feeling.
+This is important infomration that shows a person's activity within the org and helps make data-driven decisions instead of thinking of someone's performance based on the gut feeling.

 Usage
 -----